-Sterling College is accredited by The Higher Learning Commission, nww.hlcommission.org, and by the Kansas State Board of Education, Topeka, KS.
+Sterling College is accredited by Higher Learning Commission, www.hlcommision.org and by the Kansas State Board of Education, Topeka, KS.
 The Kansas State Department of Education (KSDE) accredits the Education Licensure program, and the Commission on Accreditation of Athletic Training Education (CAATE) accredits the graduate Athletic Training program.
 The College is approved by the Kansas State Approving Agency for the purposes of the Veteran's Affairs education benefits.
 Women graduates are eligible for membership in the American Association of University Women.
-Sterling College maintains membership in the Council of Independent Colleges (CIC), Council for Higher Education Accreditation (CHEA), the Council for Christian Colleges and Universities (CCCU), the Kansas Collegiate Athletic Conference (KCAC), the Kansas Independent College Association and Kansas Independent College Fund (KICA/KICF), Kansas Association for Private Colleges of Teacher Education (KAPCOTE), and the Commission on Accreditation of Athletic Training Education (CAATE).
+Sterling College maintains membership in the Council of Independent Colleges (CIC), Council for Higher Education Accreditation (CHEA), the Council for Christian Colleges and Universities (CCCU), the Kansas Collegiate Athletic Conference (KCAC), the National Christian Athletic Association (NCCAA), the Kansas Independent College Association and Kansas Independent College Fund (KICA/KICF), Kansas Association of Colleges of Teacher Education (KACTE), Kansas Association for Private Colleges of Teacher Education (KAPCOTE), and the Commission on Accreditation of Athletic Training Education (CAATE).

 The Council for Christian Colleges and Universities (CCCU) is a coalition of 180+ member colleges and universities throughout the world that provides support for the member institutions and course opportunities for the students enrolled at member institutions.
-Programs available through the CCCU are listed on page 80.
+Programs available through the CCCU are listed on page 81.